hughfdjackson/immutable/README.markdown

 ## Array Methods

-From their lofty position as having order, arrays have some methods all of their own.
+Since arrays are *ordered* collections, they have some methods of their own, that only make sense in an ordered context:

 ### .reduceRight